 Tour of Ostia Antica Archaeological Site- Remaining Structures

-Excavations of Ostia began in the late 19th century and most of the old town has since been uncovered.
+Excavations of ancient Ostia began in the late 19th century and most of the old town has since been uncovered.
 The remaining structures are plenty and well preserved, including some apartment buildings, upper class houses, temples, hotels, bars, public baths, latrines, workshops, and stores, giving visitors a good idea of what life was like at the height of the Empire in an ancient Roman commercial town.

 Ostia’s theatre was built in the late first century B.C. and could host up to 4,000 residents who would gather here for entertainment.
 Like most theatres back in ancient times (even today actually), the best seats near the near the orchestra/stage area were for reserved for important people.
 The theatre used to be twice as high as what you see today.
 The upper two-thirds have been reconstructed.